jonegil/gui-with-gio/teleprompter/03_layout.md

 # Chapter 3 - Layout

+THIS CHAPTER IS NOT UPDATED
+JAN 2nd 2023

+## Goals
 In this chapter we'll make use of the updated state variables and lay out our program.

-Now that we have processed all incoming input, both `key.Event` and `pointer.Scroll`, it's time to wait for a request to redraw.
-Those are sent by call `w.Invalidate` at the end of the key and pointer event sections.
-Also, we'll add an `op.InvlidateOp{}` operation will also when autoscroll is turned on as we'll see below.

-## system.FrameEvent
+## Outline

-When we receive a `system.FrameEvent` it is time to lay out and redraw.
+After processing events, `system.FrameEvent` is also where we lay out and redraw on screen.
 As we'll get into, it's a nested structure with three main components.

+## Code

 ### Setup